freebasic/fbfrog/readme.txt

 * <-typedef foo> option to forward-declare typedefs, improving the C parser's cast detection.
-* typedefs from excluded headers should still be used to improve cast detection
-* #define bodies should be parsed in a 2nd pass after all typedefs were seen

 * -keyword foo option to allow fixing inter-header name conflicts manually
 * Automatically detect #include guards and remove the left over #defines